Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 1:**
 Echoes of humanity, murmurs of dawn,
 Whispers of twilight where digital shadows extend.
-In the city's embrace, lights begin to glow,
-Echoes linger, weaving through our shared dreams.
+In the city's embrace, the lights start to shine, Echoes linger, weaving through our shared dreams.

 **Verse 2:**